Washington Memorial Chapel: History

+A prior attempt to build a memorial church at Valley Forge had been launched in 1885 by Baptist minister James M. Guthrie, who raised funds and began building before running out of funds.

 Reverend Burk was rector of an Episcopal church in nearby Norristown.
 The money for the chapel was raised in small increments, and its stone walls were built a "few feet at a time."
-Burk was active in trying to preserve Valley Forge and in the establishment of the Valley Forge Museum of American History, predecessor to the Valley Forge Historical Society.
+Burk was active in preserving the grounds of the 1777–78 Valley Forge winter encampment, and in establishing the Valley Forge Museum of American History, predecessor to the Valley Forge Historical Society.

-A previous attempt to build a memorial church at Valley Forge had been launched in 1885 by Baptist minister James M. Guthrie, who raised funds and began building before running out of funds.

 June 19, 1903 marked the 125th anniversary of the evacuation of the Continental Army from Valley Forge, and the cornerstone was laid on property donated by the I. Heston Todd family.
 A small wood-framed building nearby preceded the present structure.
 President Theodore Roosevelt visited the site and gave an address in 1904, and the original wooden building was named the Theodore Roosevelt Chapel.
 It was demolished after completion of the present chapel.

-The Chapel's exterior was completed in 1917 and its interior in 1921.
+The chapel's exterior was completed in 1917 and its interior in 1921.
 It serves as a wayside chapel to those who visit Valley Forge National Historical Park, and is open to the public.

 Noted ironsmith Samuel Yellin produced the wrought iron gates, hardware, and locks.
 He was one of many artisans to produce sculptures, stonework, stained glass, and metal work.
 The interior woodwork was supplied by cabinetmaker Edward Maene (1852-1931).

-The Chapel can appear to visitors to be a part of the park, given its central location.
-However, the Chapel and surrounding property belong to the Episcopal Church.
+The chapel can appear to visitors to be a part of the park, given its central location.
+However, the chapel and surrounding property belong to the Episcopal Church.
 There is a model of the Washington Monument across from the Chapel which marks the grave of Lieutenant John Waterman.
 The Bell Tower houses the DAR Patriot Rolls, listing those that served in the Revolutionary War.